lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 instead of only newly added data, then set `datasource.process_all=True` in your docker run command.
 This has the same effect as creating a new Lightly dataset and running the worker from scratch on the full dataset.
-We sort of process all data instead of only the newly added ones.
+We process all data instead of only the newly added ones.

 Example